Table of Contents

 For Admins

-- User Roles and Permissions: Admins can manage users, define roles, and control access to sensitive data directly through the admin panel.
+- User Roles and Permissions: Admins can manage users, define roles, and control access to sensitive data through the admin panel.

 For End Users